ansible-middleware/jws/README.md

        dest: "{{ jws_home }}/tomcat/webapps/"
        remote_src: yes

-However, to avoid duplicating the files, a symlink or hardlink can also be used instead using the module [file:](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html):
+However, to avoid duplicating the files, a symlink or hardlink can also be used instead, using the module [file:](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html):

     - ansible.builtin.file:
         src: /apps/jolokia-war-1.7.1.war